simplecrawler/simplecrawler/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cgiffard/node-simplecrawler.svg)](https://david-dm.org/cgiffard/node-simplecrawler#info=devDependencies)

 simplecrawler is designed to provide a basic, flexible and robust API for crawling websites.
-I wrote simplecrawler to archive, analyse, and search some very large websites.
-It has happily chewed through hundreds of thousands of pages and written tens of gigabytes to disk without issue.
+It was written to archive, analyse, and search some very large websites and has happily chewed through hundreds of thousands of pages and written tens of gigabytes to disk without issue.

 ## What does simplecrawler do?